 One example of this opportunity is the Main Street Design District (MSDD), a multifamily overlay that currently requires no affordable units to be built in exchange for the added density.
 It does offer a density bonus of two units per acre, provided those units are affordable.
 But since affordable units are not profitable to builders, there is no incentive to build them.
 An inclusionary zoning regulation might require, for example, a set-aside of a certain number of affordable units or payment-in-lieu.

-RECOMMENDATION: The Planning & Zoning Commission should consider adopting an inclusionary housing regulation.
+ACTION: The Planning & Zoning Commission should consider adopting an inclusionary housing regulation, and consider using proceeds from payments-in-lieu to fund a housing trust fund.

 9.1.5 Form-Based Codes